christophermancini/rainbow-six-bootcamp/content/basic-training/game-modes.md

 ## Multiplayer Mode (PVP)

 Multiplayer mode places you with four other operators playing against five operators via a match making server.
 There are three types of multiplayer game play, casual, ranked and custom.
-Essentially multiplayer is team death match with the addition of playing to achieve an objective, either as an attacker or a defender.
-The three different possible scenarios are Bomb, Hostage, or Biohazard container.
+Essentially multiplayer is team death match with the addition of playing to achieve an [objective]({{< ref "#pvp-objectives" >}}), either as an attacker or a defender.
+The three different possible scenarios are [Bomb]({{< ref "#pvp-bomb" >}}), [Hostage]({{< ref "#pvp-hostage" >}}), or [Secure Area]({{< ref "#pvp-secure-area" >}}).

 Each match consists of a set of rounds where you alternate playing as an attacker or defender.
 You earn a point for winning the round by either eliminating all members of the opposing team or completing the objective.
 The number of rounds you play in a single match depends on which PVP mode you are playing and performance of each team.

 Winning the round is essentially best of N, where N is the requirement for that PVP mode (casual = 5, ranked = 7), however for ranked, you have to win by two points.
 For instance, if both sides win 3 rounds each, then the match will enter best of 3 overtime, playing up to another 3 rounds.

+### Objectives {#pvp-objectives}

+Each multiplayer match has one objective that is played for all rounds of the match.
+There three possible objectives are below.

+#### Secure Area {#pvp-secure-area}

+Secure area is effectively capture the flag.
+The terrorists have a container filled with a biochemical that they intend to use as a weapon.
+Team Rainbow has received intel of the containers location and have arrived to secure the container until the hazmat team can come and retrieve the container.

+If you are on the terrorist team (defending), you win the objective by eliminating all Team Rainbow operators or preventing them from securing the container before the round ends.

+If you are on Team Rainbow (attacking), you win the objective by eliminating all hostile terrorists or by securing the container.
+In order to secure the container, you have to enter the room with the container in it and stay in the room for 10 consecutive seconds.

+The container enters contested state if there are operators from both teams in the room at the same time.
+If you have begun securing the container and a defender contests the container by entering the room, it will interrupt the timer, preventing you from completely securing the container.
+The defender must be eliminated or pushed back to finish securing the container.

+{{% youtube PcAYTnbs1tQ %}}

+#### Bomb {#pvp-bomb}

+#### Hostage {#pvp-hostage}

 ### Casual - Ranked - Hardcore Comparison